 The loss of a family member is one of the worst tragedies anyone can face.
 When a loved one is lost suddenly because of the carelessness or wrongdoing of another person, it can be psychologically, emotionally, and financially devastating to the family.

 Wrongful Death happens when a person dies as a result of the negligent or wrongful act of someone else.
 The person who caused the wrongful death can be held responsible in court.
 A wrongful death can happen because of a car accident, a traumatic brain injury, medical malpractice, a birth injury, a truck accident, a construction accident, pharmacy error or a faulty product sold to a consumer.
-The wrongful death lawyers at The Hershewe Law Firm, P.C. are experienced in investigating and pursuing wrongful death cases based on each of these sets of facts and can assist you in evaluating your case.
+The wrongful death attorneys at The Hershewe Law Firm, P.C. are experienced in investigating and pursuing wrongful death cases based on each of these sets of facts and can assist you in evaluating your case.

 While the pain of your loved one’s death is difficult to experience and even more difficult to think about, a wrongful death lawsuit may help you continue to live as normal a life as possible after your tragic loss.
 The law allows certain class members to recover money damages for funeral expenses, the reasonable value of the deceased person’s services, consortium, companionship, comfort, instruction, guidance, counsel, training, and support, in addition to any pain and suffering the deceased person may have suffered from the time of injury to the time of death.

-Who can file a wrongful death lawsuit depends on whether the wrongful death occurred in Missouri, Kansas, Oklahoma, Arkansas, Illinois, or New Mexico.
+Who can file a wrongful death lawsuit depends on whether the wrongful death occurred in Missouri, Kansas, Oklahoma, Arkansas, or Illinois.
 Generally, a husband or wife, surviving children, father or mother, and sometimes the brother or sister of the deceased person can initiate a wrongful death lawsuit.
 In some states, a Class Representative will have to be named.
 Contact a wrongful death attorney at The Hershewe Law Firm today for a free consultation.
 Our expert attorneys can advise you whether or not you can file a wrongful death lawsuit.

 If you or your family has been affected by the death of a close family member due to a tragic accident or the carelessness of another person or business, get the advice of an experienced wrongful death lawyer today.
 Some time limits on bringing these claims can be as short as ninety days after the loss, as in the case of suing certain cities or state governments.
 Please call or e-mail an attorney today.